 What Maria did

 It was at this crisis point when Maria discovered the work that Eden was doing with communities.
-She attended a Community Camp at the Eden Project which was set up to help those like Maria gain insight and inspiration around taking their projects forward.
+She attended a Community Camp at the Eden Project, funded by the National Lottery, which was set up to help those like Maria gain insight and inspiration around taking their projects forward.
 She found herself among a like-minded group of dedicated, hard working volunteers from across the country, all of whom were there to share their experiences and help each other.

 ‘By the end of the weekend I was full of great ideas and determined that we could take on building Gatis up as a greater community asset' says Maria, 'I was on what we’ve since dubbed ‘the Eden Effect’.
 I have never felt so enthused in all my life!’